empire/go-httpmock/README.md

 #### Race conditions

-If you're running concurrent code, be aware that your mocks are declared first to avoid unexpected race conditions while configuring `gock` or intercepting custom HTTP clients.
+If you're running concurrent code, be aware that your mocks are declared first to avoid unexpected race conditions while configuring `httpmock` or intercepting custom HTTP clients.

-`gock` is not fully thread-safe, but sensible parts are.
+`httpmock` is not fully thread-safe, but sensible parts are.
-Any help making `gock` more reliable in this sense is appreciated.
+Any help making `httpmock` more reliable in this sense is appreciated.

 #### Define complex mocks first